thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_monitoring_telegraf_prometheus_client_authentication.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯Monitoring services⯯Telegraf metric collector⯯Output plugin Prometheus client⯯HTTP basic authentication parameters
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯monitoring⯯Telegraf metric collector⯯Output plugin Prometheus client⯯HTTP basic authentication parameters
 ---

 # vyos_service_monitoring_telegraf_prometheus_client_authentication (Resource)